nshaw928/obsidian-web-publisher/README.md

 - Ordered Lists

 ## Future Plans
-- Fully automate committing and
+- Fully automate committing and pushing to Github
+- Update README to include better instructions for use
+- Clean setup.py and add more options
+- Write tests